jhthompson/jhthompson-blog/_drafts/2018-08-17-interrail-end.md

 toc_icon: fa fa-ellipsis-h
 ---

-The Interrail trip is still ongoing, and I'm pleased to report that the trains have been much more reliable, with no more unplanned route changes or delays.
-The travel is starting to tire me out, and I'm finding it very easy to fall asleep during long train rides, and every night I'm asleep almost as soon as my head hits the pillow.
+The Interrail trip is sadly over now, but I'm pleased to report that the trains were much more reliable during the second half of the trip, with no more unplanned route changes or delays.
+Tiring, falling asleep easily...
 I took some time to relax while in Antwerp, and that boosted my energy.

 ## Paris